maxdod/ArduinoNtripClient/README.md

 # ArduinoNtripClient
 An Arduino Ntrip client to dispatch rtcm ros topic for Ublox fp9 gps Rtk correction

+I have a project where three rovers move autonomously.
+Relative location must be accurate (below 10 cm).
+It is essential to provide the RTK correction to the three gps receivers.
+The three rovers are connected to a local network via long-range wifi.
+An arduino sends the corrections via a caster server with ntrip protocol to all gps devices.
+The messages are encapsulated in the rtcm ros topic.

 Use Arduino Mega 2560 and ethernet adapter based on ENC28J60 Requires arduino library:   https://github.com/JAndrassy/EthernetENC